Factland/ic-factland/backup/backup_restore.md

 }
 ```

+Similarly, we can restore blocks of say 1000 entries to keep under per invocation data size limit.
 Of course we cannot allow just any user to download this data, so it must be protected by a guard:

 ```rust
 fn is_authorized() -> Result<(), String> {